isaac-mason/navcat/README.md

 navcat provides graphics-library agnostic debug drawing functions to help visualize the navmesh and related data structures.

+If you are using threejs, or want a reference of how to implement debug rendering, see the debug rendering code from the examples: [./examples/src/common/debug.ts](./examples/src/common/debug.ts)

 ```ts
 const triangleAreaIdsHelper = Nav.createTriangleAreaIdsHelper({ positions, indices }, triAreaIds);